ColeHud/backtothefuture/README.md

 ## <b> Back to the Future: Image Colorization </b> ##
 The goal of this project is to implement image colorization using classification.
 We used a Convolutional Neural Network (CNN) model to perform this classification with various CONV layers using ReLU as an activation function.
 We trained our model using two datasets: celeb-a and flowers.
 We read the images in as LAB color and convert them into their respective quantized bins.

+The majority of this implementation was from scratch, however ideas were borrowed from Zhang et al.'s paper for the architecture structure and loss components.
+Additionally, we borrowed ideas from Time0o's github to add to our loss function.
+Both of these sources are highlighted in citations.

 **Clone the repository; install dataset**

 ```